mensmediumtall/mensmediumtall.github.com/pages/about.md

 ---
-title : About Me
+title : About
-description:
+description: "A blag is like a blog, but less hip.
+This is the tall blag."
 ---

-Hello, how are you?
+A blag is like a blog, but less hip.

+This is the tall blag -
+a blog for and by the tall community, sponsored by <http://mensmediumtall.com>.